 - Almonds – For added crunch and texture.
 You can substitute your favorite chopped keto nuts (such as pecans, macadamia nuts, or peanuts), or even use unsweetened coconut flakes (though cookies may be more difficult to scoop).
 If you need a nut-free version, sunflower or pumpkin seeds are the best substitute.

-- ChocZero Sugar-Free Dark Chocolate Chips – Optional, but add another layer of rich chocolate flavor and texture.
-Other sugar-free chocolate chips, such as white chocolate or milk chocolate, would also taste great.
+- Sugar-Free Dark Chocolate Chips – Optional, but add another layer of rich chocolate flavor and texture.
+Other sugar free chocolate chips, such as white chocolate or milk chocolate, would also taste great.
 If you prefer, you can melt the chocolate and drizzle it on top, then let it cool to harden.

 How To Make Keto No Bake Cookies

 This section shows how to make keto cookies no bake, with step-by-step photos and details about the technique, to help you visualize it.
 For full instructions, including amounts and temperatures, see the recipe card below.